Study environment

 The study environment refers to the physical, social and organisational conditions that are important for how you feel and function in your study situation.
 All students at Halmstad University have the right to a good study environment.

-The words study environment and work environment are used to describe the same thing.
+The concepts study environment and work environment are used to describe the same thing.
 The Work Environment Act uses the term work environment and many of the requirements imposed on workplaces also apply to those who are studying (see the Work Environment Act, Chapter 1, Section 3).

 How you are expected to contribute to the study environment